distributed-system-analysis/pbench/agent/ansible/pbench/agent/roles/pbench_agent_config/README.md

 These variables are *NOT* defined by default.
 They *have* to be defined in the user's inventory file:

--pbench_config_url: the location where the config file is to be fetched from
+- pbench_config_url: the location where the config file is to be fetched from
--pbench_key_url: the location where the key file is to be fetched from
+- pbench_key_url: the location where the key file is to be fetched from

 These are the variables that are defined by default and do not generally need to be modified: